bsondermann/BlackboxSticksExporter/README.md

 5. the exported videos are now located in the /OUTPUT directory.

 Features:
-- variable Framerate / Resolution / Tail length / Border (Shadow)
+- variable Framerate / Resolution / Tail length / Border (Shadow) / Background
 - Batch export
 - .mov with alpha